patmagee/patmagee.github.io/_posts/2020-05-11-intro-to-jdbi-and-spring.md

 ## Define a Declarative DAO

 I am a big fan of Jdbi's declarative approach to defining persistence interactions.
-This approach uses interfaces with a combination of annotations which Jdbi can then use to generate an implementation of a DAO for you.
+This approach uses interfaces with a combination of annotations which, Jdbi can then use to generate an implementation of a DAO for you.
 By using the declarative approach you have a clear picture of exactly what is happening when jdbi executes your code.

 ```java